About this day

 Fractals and Dynamical Systems Katie Steckles, Mathematics Communicator

-Fractals are infinitely detailed mathematical objects, and studying them uses a range of mathematical ideas, from algorithms and geometric constructions to infinite limits and different ways of measuring dimensions.
-Discover some mind-blowing new concepts while finding out about the mathematics behind natural structures and how it’s used in computer graphics.
+Fractals are infinitely detailed mathematical objects, and studying them uses a range of mathematical ideas, from algorithms constructions to infinite limits and different ways of measuring dimensions.
+Discover fractals in natural structures and how they’re used in computer graphics.

 About Katie Steckles